katebranna/tik-tok-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Inspired by Clever Programmers tutorial
-Deployed app via firebase: https://tiktok-clone-e9e3b.web.app
+Deployed app via firebase: https://tiktok-clone-e9e3b.web.app With this link, app videos only display on Google Chrome, not Safari

 ## Available Scripts